brinhosa/scansuite/README.md

 ### Static and Dynamic Security Analysis with ScanSuite

-ScanSuite is the self contained bash wrapper around the code (SAST), Infrastructure as Code (IACS), Containers and dependency (SCA) analysis tools.
-It also invokes dynamic scans (DAST).
+ScanSuite is the self contained bash wrapper around the open source code (SAST), Infrastructure as Code (IACS), Docker image, Containers and dependency (SCA) as well as dynamic analysis (DAST) tools.
-Leverages [GitLab](https://docs.gitlab.com/ee/user/application_security/sast/) Docker images as well as other known open source tools.
-To run most of the scans you'll need to have Docker installed.

 Results are exported to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) (fill in the IP and api key inside the script).
 Ensure you have it installed.

+Docker is also required here as many of the tools used are dockerised, others will be kindly installed by the script as you call them (tested on Ubuntu).

+Script works well for standalone checks or as a part of CI/CD pipeline.
+Here is the one of many implementation ways [Practical DevSecOps.
+Challenges of implementation.](https://github.com/cepxeo/presentations/blob/master/Practical_DevSecOps.pdf)

 #### Prepare the DefectDojo